Bug report #3170

 As mentioned, there is a GdalTools setting to set the pymod path, but it is disabled (it doesn't look like the feature is programmed yet).
 This is really all that is needed for those cases where GDAL is not where expected, like bundled in a standalone package.
 No need to hardwire the path at compile time.

-#3 Updated by Giuseppe Sucameli about 13 years ago
+#3 Updated by Giuseppe Sucameli over 13 years ago

 python path setting is disabled because not implemented yet.
 I think would be better to hide it.